AjaxSolutions/mobx-state-tree/README.md

 Because state trees are living, mutable models, actions are straight-forward to write; just modify local instance properties where appropriate.
 See `toggleTodo()` above or the examples below.
 It is not necessary to produce a new state tree yourself, MST's snapshot functionality will derive one for you automatically.

-Although mutable sounds scary to some, fear not, actions have many interesting properties.
+Although mutable sounds scary to some, fear not, actions have many interesting propertiessss.
 By default trees can only be modified by using an action that belongs to the same subtree.
 Furthermore, actions are replayable and can be used to distribute changes ([example](https://github.com/mobxjs/mobx-state-tree/blob/master/packages/mst-example-boxes/src/stores/socket.js)).